cyuancheng/Data_Visualization_D3js/README.md

 - Used the same color of two row chart (price by month and price by day) to avoid confusing
 - Changed the style for the text and title, so that reader can easily capture the message and story.

+**(4) Revised visualization design based on reviewer's comments (revised [index.html](http://cdn.rawgit.com/cyuancheng/Data_Visualization_D3js/master/index.html))**

+- Draw noteworthy conclusions at the top of the visulization.
+The insights from the data are summarized below:
+	- Renting entire home is more expensive than renting private room or shared room
+	- It is cheaper to visit SF during the off-peak season (Jan - Apr, Oct - Dec) or during the week (Mon - Thur)
+	- Renting private room in the most expensive area is about the same price as renting entire home in the least expensive area

 ###Feedback